17anguyen/17anguyen/README.md

 # Alivia

-I'm a full-stack developer sculpting beautiful digital landscapes.
+I'm a Full Stack Developer sculpting beautiful digital landscapes with two years of professional web development experience with a history in robotics programming writing autonomous scripts beginning in 2015
 ### My Portfolio
 https://aliviathomas.com/